 In addition to mineral interests, which make up the vast majority of the asset base, the Partnership's assets also include nonparticipating and overriding royalty interests.
-All of these interests are non-cost-bearing and are collectively referred to as "mineral and royalty interests."
-As of June 30, 2016, the Partnership's mineral and royalty interests were located in most of the major onshore oil and natural gas producing basins of the continental United States.
+These interests, which are substantially non-cost-bearing, are collectively referred to as "mineral and royalty interests."
+As of September 30, 2016, the Partnership's mineral and royalty interests were located in most of the major onshore oil and natural gas producing basins spread across 41 states and 61 onshore oil and natural gas producing basins of the continental United States.
 The Partnership also owns non-operated working interests in certain oil and natural gas properties.